patternfly/patternfly/src/patternfly/components/AlertGroup/docs/toast-group.md

 An alert group that includes the `.pf-m-toast` modifier becomes a toast alert group with unique positioning in the top-right corner of the window. `.pf-c-alert-group` is required to create a toast alert group.

-Every Toast alert must include a close button to dismiss the alert.
+Every toast alert must include a close button to dismiss the alert.

 ### Modifiers